-Applicants must have an 80 or above on the district Magnet Matrix and are eligible for HISD transportation.
+Applicants must have an 80 or above on the district Magnet Matrix and students who live in the HISD attendance zone are eligible for HISD transportation.

 Career and Technical Education (CTE)

 Lamar is committed to educating the whole student and we understand that students finding their passion is an integral part of their high school experience.
 CTE programs create an educational environment that combines core academics with real-world applications.
 These pathways prepare students for success in college and careers by helping them develop the skills, technical knowledge, academic rigor, and real-world experience for high-skill, high-demand, and highly successful careers.
 Our pathways offer a rigorous course of study which enhance the learning in the student's traditional core subjects.